JackaZhai/TrafficAudio/README.md

 ## Licens

-Provide step-by-step inst
+Please see the license file.

 ## contact

-PLease feel free to contact me for more information: sean.parineh@gmail.com
+Please feel free to contact me for more information or any inquiry: sean.parineh@gmail.com